apache/camel/MIGRATION.md

 The class `ServiceHelper` has been moved from `org.apache.camel.util.ServiceHelper` in the camel-core JAR to `org.apache.camel.support.service.ServiceHelper` and moved to the `camel-api` JAR.

+The class `JNDIContext` has been moved from `org.apache.camel.util.jndi.JNDIContext` in the camel-core JAR to `org.apache.camel.support.jndi.JNDIContext` and moved to the `camel-support` JAR.

 The class `FileIdempotentRepository` has been moved from `org.apache.camel.processor.idempotent.FileIdempotentRepository` in the camel-core JAR to `org.apache.camel.support.processor.idempotent.FileIdempotentRepository` and moved to the `camel-suppor` JAR.

 The class `MemoryIdempotentRepository` has been moved from `org.apache.camel.processor.idempotent.MemoryIdempotentRepository` in the camel-core JAR to `org.apache.camel.support.processor.idempotent.MemoryIdempotentRepository` and moved to the `camel-suppor` JAR.